-1. Introduction
+1. INTRODUCTION

-The search for robust, low-noise short-pulse laser sources has attracted significant attention during the last two decades [1, 2, 3, 4, 5].
-These sources have applications to basic physics, astrophysics, environmental sciences, medicine, metrology, and many other fields [6, 7, 8, 9].
-The most challenging design problems for any resonator-and particularly for short pulse lasers-usually include: (1) finding a region in the laser's adjustable parameter space where the laser operates stably, (2) optimizing the pulse profile within that region, and (3) lowering the noise levels.
-Typical design objectives include optimizing the pulse profiles-such as increasing the pulse energy and decreasing the pulse duration and lowering noise sources, which might include relative intensity noise (RIN), frequency drift, and the pulse timing and phase jitter [10, 11, 12].
+The search for robust, low-noise short-pulse laser sources has attracted significant attention during the last two decades [1-5].
+These sources have applications to basic physics, astrophysics, environmental science, medicine, metrology, and many other fields [6-9].
+The most challenging design problems for any resonator-and particularly for short-pulse lasers usually include (1) finding a region in the laser's adjustable parameter space where the laser operates stably, (2) optimizing the pulse profile within that region, and (3) lowering the output noise.
+Typical design objectives include optimizing the pulse profiles-such as increasing the pulse energy and decreasing the pulse duration-and lowering noise sources, which might include relative intensity noise (RIN), frequency drift, and the pulse timing and phase jitter [10-12].
 Adjustable parameters will typically include the cavity length, the pump power, and the amplifier gain, which may be a function of not only the pump power, but also of the pump wavelength, the material, and the geometry of the gain media [13].

-In this paper, we focus on short-pulse lasers, and more particularly on passively modelocked lasers, which are the short-pulse lasers that produce the shortest pulses.
+In this paper, we focus on short-pulse lasers, and more particularly on passively mode-locked lasers, which are the short-pulse lasers that produce the shortest pulses.
 However, the computational method that we describe here can be applied to any resonator that can be mathematically modeled at the lowest order by the nonlinear Schrödinger equation, including microresonators [14].